 ½ cup bajra flour

 ¼ cup ragi flour

 1 teaspoon cumin seeds

 1 teaspoon white sesame seeds

 - Take all the flour together in a wide bowl.
 Whisk well to combine.
 To this add cumin seeds, sesame seeds, red chili powder, turmeric powder, kasuri methi and salt.

 - Mix well and slowly add water to make soft dough.
 Do not add all the water at the same time, add ¼ cup at a time.
 Add oil at the end and knead well for a smooth, supple dough.
 Let the dough rest for 10 minutes.

 - Divide the dough into 8-10 equal portions.
 Dust your kneading surface with flour, ro each dough portion into a thin disc.

 - Heat a tava cook the rolled roti on both sides until golden brown.
-Spread a tsp of ghee while removing the cooked roti to the serving plate.
+Spread a teaspoon of ghee while removing the cooked roti to the serving plate.

 - Serve hot with sides of your choice.
 I served with radish dal and chana masala.